 The software development world is competitive and fast-paced.

-Successful organisations rely on their project teams to deliver regular product releases which respond to changing feature prioritisation and insight from the dynamic software market.
+Successful organizations rely on their project teams to deliver regular product releases that respond to changing feature prioritization and insight from the dynamic software market.

 Internal and external influences can affect the scope of projects enormously.